aimeeu/armory-docs-docsy/content/en/blog/_index.md

 ---
-title: "Docsy Blog"
+title: "Knowledge Base Blog"
-linkTitle: "Blog"
+linkTitle: "Knowledge Base"
 menu:
   main:
     weight: 30
 ---

 This is the **blog** section.
-It has two categories: News and Releases.
+It has multiple directories.

 Files in these directories will be listed in reverse chronological order.